dombrant/100-days-of-code/r1-log.md

 ### R1D7 (January 10th, 2018)
 Did a light amount of coding today.
 Finished the "Introduction to Bitwise Operators" section of Codecademy's Python course.

+### R1D8 (January 11th, 2018)
+I started and my finished my module I wrote that checks if a string, array or object is empty.
+All the credit goes to Peter Piekarczyk for [tweeting the code out](https://twitter.com/peterpme/status/949352875687202816).

+I made some more progress on Codecademy's Python course, learning about classes.
+It was fairly easy to pick up, not much that makes it different from the way classes work in Java or JavaScript.

+Finally, I read a few good articles today.
+The one most worth mentioning would have to be FreeCodeCamp's [article on Node streams](https://medium.freecodecamp.org/node-js-streams-everything-you-need-to-know-c9141306be93).
+It was a lot of new information and I'll have to revisit it in the future to better understand it, but it was a valuable read.